helmfile/helmfile/docs/configuration.md

     # Defines the strategy to use when updating.
 Possible value is:
     # - "reinstallIfForbidden": Performs an uninstall before the update only if the update is forbidden (e.g., due to permission issues or conflicts).
     updateStrategy: ""
-    # restores previous state in case of failed release (default false)
+    # restores previous state in case of failed release (default false).
+    # On Helm 4+ this emits --rollback-on-failure (the successor to the deprecated --atomic).
     atomic: true
+    # restores previous state on a failed release via the Helm 4 --rollback-on-failure flag
+    # (default false).
+Requires Helm 4 or greater.
+Mutually exclusive with atomic.
+    rollbackOnFailure: false
     # when true, cleans up any new resources created during a failed release (default false)
     cleanupOnFail: false
     # --kube-context to be passed to helm commands